 - Cash.
 A gift of cash is the simplest method of giving.
 A cash gift is deductible within the adjusted gross income limitations, depending on the type of the recipient organization.
-Generally the 60% limit applies; for gifts to certain types of organizations, the limit is 30%.
-Under COVID-relief legislation, there was a temporary suspension of these limits on charitable deductions.
-As of this publication, Congress has not extended the suspension of these limits for tax year 2023. - Securities.
+Generally the 60% limit applies; for gifts to certain types of organizations, the limit is 30%. - Securities.
 For stocks and bonds held long-term (12 months or more) the contribution deduction is the mean between the highest and lowest selling prices on the date of the gift where there is a market for listed securities.
 On the other hand, the contribution deduction is limited to cost for securities held short-term.